donaldng/bitfinex-arbitrage/README.md

 ## Disclaimer

-This is just an experimental/POC arbitrage bot, please use it with your own risk.
+This is just an experimental/POC arbitrage bot, please use it on your own risk.

 ### How to use